The Trial of Creative Frontiers School Principal Robert Adams

-Unlike any number of molestation cases ably handled by competent law enforcement and child protection services daily, across the U.S. (including the rare "big" cases--Sandusky, et al), the nature and context of the allegations against Robert Adams and Creative Frontiers School, as well as the conduct of Citrus Heights and Sacramento County authorities are suspicious at best, and the case exhibits numerous red flags of a false case, most notably that allegations of abuse are being made by a handful of motivated adults, while actual students at the time of the school's closure have not only told investigators that no abuse occurred, but delivered a petition to the Mayor and held bake sales, tag sales, and "movie nights" to raise funds to help re-open Creative Frontiers.
+Unlike any number of molestation cases ably handled by competent law enforcement and child protection services daily, across the U.S., the nature and context of the allegations against Robert Adams and Creative Frontiers School, as well as the conduct of Citrus Heights and Sacramento County authorities, are suspicious at best, and the case exhibits numerous red flags of a false case, most notably that allegations of abuse are being made by a handful of motivated adults, while actual students at the time of the school's closure have not only told investigators that no abuse occurred, but delivered a petition to the Mayor and held bake sales, tag sales, and "movie nights" to raise funds to help re-open Creative Frontiers.

 After days of preliminary hearings, a judge determined that prosecutors' alleged evidence -- which consisted entirely of hearsay statements from law enforcement officers whose exhaustive searches of Adams's home and campus failed to find any biological or photographic or video evidence to support accusers' claims -- was nonetheless sufficient to warrant a trial on seven counts of child molestation.
 The trial is presently scheduled to begin April 4th.
 I'll have more to say in the coming weeks.
 [END OF POST]